 Rams: An Icelandic saga in miniature about two rival sheep farmers whose pastures border each other.
 Although this film has a very tight focus, it ends up being about a relationship of biblical proportions.
 Beautifully acted and paced.
 This is the Icelandic original, not the English-language remake.
 Mubi.

 Roman Holiday: Audrey Hepburn at her most charming paired with Gregory Peck in this classic romantic tale set in Italy.
-YouTube, Amazon.
+YouTube, Amazon Prime.

 Audrey Hepburn and Gregory Peck in Roman Holiday |